muspelheim/LSTM-Text-Generation/README.md

 So why not combine two extremes into one?
 Here, I have let the program train a model on the King James Bible *and* Snoop Dogg song lyrics.
 The results are... well, judge for yourself.
 Offensiveness ahead.

 — **16:21** *"Saying, The priest speak my soul in my motherfucker."*

-## Troubleshooting

-* **The model seems unable to learn**
-  The neural network model might have become unstable because of too high learning rate.
-You can try *lowering* the learning rate.
-For example, the default is 0.01, so you could try specifying 0.001: `--learning-rate 0.001`